 Enter Cloud Storage

-There are lots of options out there.
-The term “Cloud” can often just be interchanged with the word “Decentralized”.
-Cloud storage services such as Dropbox and OneDrive all do one thing extraordinarily well.
-They take documents you place in a specific folder on your computer, and sync them to a decentralized location on their servers.
-This location is secure and associated with you account.
+The term “cloud” can often just be interchanged with the word “decentralized”.
+Cloud storage services such as Dropbox and OneDrive (there are lots of options out there) all do one thing extraordinarily well: they take documents you place in a specific folder on your computer, and sync them to a system of decentralized servers.
+These servers are secure and your data is associated with your account.

 This has a couple of important benefits: